-Ecommerce giants like Amazon are swallowing up more than half of the market and thousands of more online stores gunning for their share.
+Ecommerce giants like Amazon are now swallowing up more than half of the market and thousands more online stores are also gunning for their share.
 For this reason, you need to be able to compete by offering the best experience for your customers on your ecommerce website.

-It all starts with which ecommerce platform you choose for your store.
+It all starts with choosing the right ecommerce platform that suits your business needs and goals.